wascc/wcc/README.md

 ```
 USAGE:
-    wcc keys list [OPTIONS]
+    wash keys list [OPTIONS]

 FLAGS:
     -h, --help          Prints help information

 OPTIONS:
     -d, --directory <keysdirectory>     The directory where keys are stored for listing.
-Defaults to `$HOME/.wcc/keys`, and can be overwritten by setting the WCC_HOME environment variable.
+Defaults to `$HOME/.wash/keys`, and can also be overwritten by setting the WCC_HOME environment variable.
 ```

 ### lattice

 ```
 USAGE:
-    wcc lattice [FLAGS] [OPTIONS] <SUBCOMMAND>
+    wash lattice [FLAGS] [OPTIONS] <SUBCOMMAND>

 FLAGS:
     -h, --help       Prints help information